-The I1 clarity grade represents the lower end of the spectrum of the diamond clarity grades.
-In this case, scraping the bottom of the barrel so-to-speak does not mean that the diamond clarity I1 rating is terrible.
+The I1 clarity grade represents the lower end of the spectrum.
+However, that does not mean that I-1 clarity diamonds look terrible.

-It simply represents the lower end of the diamond clarity scale.
-Consequently, each clarity grade represents a range or spectrum of inclusion.
+It's just that included diamonds represent the lower end of the diamond clarity scale.
+It's also essential to know that each clarity grade represents a range or spectrum of inclusion.

 Under those circumstances, there is a high, low, and mid-range within each clarity grade.
 In other words, in the world of diamond clarity grading, some specimens are better than others.